 Step 1: Blend the Ingredients

-Add 1 cup of cottage cheese and 2 large eggs into a blender.
+Add 1 cup of cottage cheese and 2 large eggs to a blender with your choice of seasonings.
 Blend until the mixture is completely smooth, about 20–30 seconds.

 Transfer the cooked wrap to a plate and let it cool for 2–3 minutes.
 Repeat with the rest of the batter.
 Once cooled slightly, use as you would a tortilla — fill, roll, or fold.